perryliuofficial/MusicTimerForSpotify/README.md

 - Currently operates on a whitelist for users, no public access
 - In extremely rare cases Spotify can fail to update playlist, resulting in the same track over and over again
   - Deleting the playlist will resolve the issue
+- Spotify API errors result in error message on webpage (lack of error handling)